ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 Vault-encrypted content can specify which vault ID it was encrypted with.

-Prior to Ansible 2.4, only one vault password could be used at a time, So any vault files or vars that needed to be decrypted all had to use the same password.

-Since Ansible 2.4, vault files or vars that are encrypted with different passwords can be used at the same time.

 For example, a playbook can now include a vars file encrypted with a 'dev' vault ID and a 'prod' vault ID.

+.. note:
+    Older versions of Ansible, before 2.4, only supported using one single vault password at a time.

 .. _creating_files: